Doubly robust and computationally efficient high-dimensional variable selection

 \subsection{Methodologies compared}

-We applied the four methods tPCM, HRT, PCM, and oracle GCM in conjunction with a Bonferroni correction at level $\alpha = 0.05$ to control the family-wise error rate.
-The PCM implementation was more or less true to Algorithm 1 of \citet{Lundborg2022a}.
-For all methods, quantities such as $\E[\pry \mid \prx]$ and $\E[f_j(\prx_j) \mid \prx_{-j}]$ were fit using (sparse) GAMs. tPCM and HRT exploited knowledge of the banded structure and so $\law(\prx)$ was fit using a banded precision matrix estimate.
-PCM was also endowed with knowledge of the banded covariance structure.
-This meant that for any step requiring a $\E[f_j(\prx_j) \mid \prx_{-j}]$ fit, we actually only regressed $f_j(\prx_j)$ on $\prx_{j-1}$ and $\prx_{j+1}$, since $\prx_j$ is independent of all other $\mathbf{X}_k$ given $\prx_{j-1}$ and $\prx_{j+1}$.
-Oracle GCM was given knowledge of the true $\E[\pry \mid \prx]$ and $\law(\prx)$ models.
-We defer the remaining details of the method implementations to Appendix~\ref{sec:simulation-study-details}.
+We applied the five methods tPCM, HRT, vPCM (henceforth ``PCM''), oracle GCM, and model-X knockoffs.
+The first four were paired with the Benjamini-Hochberg (BH) procedure at level $\alpha = 0.1$ to control the FDR.
+For all methods except oracle GCM, quantities such as $\E[\ey \mid \rx]$ and $\E[\ey \mid \rx{\mj}]$ were fit using random forests; for oracle GCM, the true quantities were used for maximum power. tPCM and HRT exploited knowledge of the HMM structure and so $\law(\rx)$ was fit using a method designed for HMMs.
+The knockoffs implementation used the default random forest variable importance statistic built into \verb|knockoff| and HMM sampler from \verb|SNPknock|.
+We defer the remaining details to Appendix~\ref{sec:simulation-study-details}, and justify the omission of two additional methods in Section~\ref{sec:omission-justification}.